OpenTSDB/opentsdb/doc/intellij.md

 ## Caveats

-Currently there is a problem with IntelliJ overwriting the generated test classes when it builds the JMH source set so from time to time you may have to run the Gradle `testClasses` task to regenerate them.
+Currently there is a problem with IntelliJ overwriting the generated test classes when it builds the JMH source set so from time to time you may have to run `gradle checkstyleMain checkstyleTest checkstyleJmhgit` to regenerate them.
 See #156 for more details.

 One other minor caveat is that some compile-only dependencies are included in the runtime for build done in IntelliJ.
 See #155 for more details.